I-2-5-56.Obtaining Vocational Expert Testimony After the Hearing

 Evidence submitted after the hearing indicates that the claimant's functional limitations differ from the hypothetical questions presented to the VE at the hearing.

-When a VE opinion is needed after the hearing has been held, the ALJ will determine whether the opinion will be obtained in a supplemental hearing or in written interrogatories.
-In deciding how to obtain the opinion, the ALJ must carefully balance administrative efficiency with the claimant's rights with respect to post-hearing evidence.
+When VE testimony is needed after the hearing has been held, the ALJ will determine whether the testimony will be obtained in a supplemental hearing or in written interrogatories.
+In deciding how to obtain the testimony, the ALJ must carefully balance administrative efficiency with the claimant's rights with respect to post-hearing evidence.
 See Hearings, Appeals and Litigation Law manual I-2-5-30.
 The ALJ may consider:

 Whether and when a VE would be available to testify at a supplemental hearing;